Cyber Security Measures

 Ensure protection of devices and infrastructure

-As well as training your staff, it’s also important to ensure the protection of your technology.
+It’s important to ensure the protection of your technology, as well as training your staff.
 The architecture and processes that define your network need to be secured, as do the computers and devices that access this infrastructure.

 Develop a first response plan

 Robust security is not a one-time process, with early adoption needed alongside continuous solutions and response plans.
-While you should do everything you can to avoid a security breach, you also need to be prepared if something does go wrong.
+While you should do everything you can to avoid a security breach, you also need to be prepared if something happens.
 Backing up your data is a good first step, with a first response plan also needed to manage the immediate aftermath of an attack.
-Working with a managed IT security team is a great solution as you’ll benefit from experience and expertise, which is critical for something as essential as cybersecurity.
+Working with a managed IT service team is a proven solution: You’ll benefit from experience and expertise, which is critical for something as essential as cybersecurity.